 Interior Lighting Kit

 LEDs are a great cheap way to make your interior stand out and give it a unique feel.
 They can also make it more functional.
 You can add backlighting in specific spots like the console or footwells and instantly make them pop.

 Paint Car Parts

 If you’re not afraid of a challenge and feel like you’re capable, another thing you could do is paint visible car parts.
-For instance, painting your calipers or brake drums could make them stand out and make your car look sportier.
-Some people even paint parts of their engine.
+For instance, painting your callipers or brake drums could make them stand out and make your car look sportier.
+Some people even paint parts of their engines.